-1. Introduction
+Introduction

-The IP protocol and its current version, IP version 4, is the most widely used protocol in computer networks in our days.
-The big change that happened to the character of the Internet, from a rather academic network with low demands on resources to a commercial network with a variety of intensive applications running over it - considering also the integration of other communication services on it e.g. VoIP - showed the weakness of the fourth version to support the new networking applications.
-The reasons that led the Internet community to adopt the development of a new IP version are summarized in the following.
+The IP protocol and its current version, IP version 4, is the most widely used protocol in computer networks at present.
+The big change that happened to the character of the Internet, from a rather academic network with low demands on resources to a commercial network with a variety of intensive applications running over it - considering also the integration of other communication services on it, e.g. VoIP showed the weakness of the fourth version to support the new networking applications.
+The reasons that led the Internet community to adopt the development of a new IP version are summarized below:

-Lack of Addresses: The address space of IPv4 is 232.
+- Lack of addresses.
+The address space of IPv4 is 232.
 This space is decreasing because of the sub netting procedure and the dedicated areas in the IP space for several operations like private networks and multicasting.
 The IP space that has been left is running out.
-There are new demands for IPs, while new devices tend to connect to the IP networks, such as home devices and mobile phones.

-Performance-Manageability: The lack of hierarchy levels in IP addresses results the existence of too many -hard to manage- routing entries to the routers.
-Also, several applications demand for Quality of Service (QoS) support from IPv4 and this shortcoming is overleaped by the use of protocols in higher levels with uncertain results.
+There are new demands for IPs, while new devices tend to connect to the IP networks, such as home devices and mobile phones. - Performance-manageability.
+The lack of hierarchy levels in IP addresses results in the existence of too many hard-to-manage routing entries to the routers.
+Also, several applications demand quality of service (QoS) support from IPv4 and this shortcoming is overtaken by the use of protocols in higher levels with uncertain results.

-Security: Considering the wide spread of Internet and its use for several transactions, like financial ones, the security is an issue that has to be supported by the IP protocol, which must be able to provide reliable and efficient security mechanisms.
+Security.
+Considering the wide spread of the Internet and its use for several transactions, like financial ones, security is an issue that has to be supported by the IP protocol, which must be able to provide reliable and efficient security mechanisms.

-Automatic Address Assignment: The configuration procedure in IPv4 hosts is complex and requires human interference.
-Users would prefer a procedure of type "plug and play".
-When a computer is plugged to the IP network, the connection parameters may be configured automatically without the human interference.
+Automatic address assignment.
+The configuration procedure in IPv4 hosts is complex and requires human interference.
+Users would prefer a procedure of the type "plug and play".
+When a computer is plugged to the IP network, the connection parameters may be configured automatically without human interference.
 This capability is suitable enough for mobile users.

-The new version of IP protocol, IP version 6, seems to be a satisfactory solution of the above limitations (Deering and Hinden, 1998).
-It is foreseen that the deployment of IPv6 is probably inevitable and it is only a matter of time to see exactly when ipv6 will become the basic internetworking protocol.
-Since the number of network applications that currently IPv4 supports, is enormous and the porting procedure will cost much in terms of money and time, the only applicable solution that will lead to a global dominance of IPv6 is the coexistence of IPv4 and IPv6 for a quite large period of time.
-In a mixed situation, where both protocols coexist communication between IPv4 hosts over an IPv6 network, IPv6 hosts over an IPv4 network and IPv6 host and an IPv4 host must be achievable.
+The new version of IP protocol, IP version 6, seems to be a satisfactory solution to the above limitations (Deering and Hinden, 1998).
+It is foreseen that the deployment of IPv6 is probably inevitable and it is only a matter of time to see exactly when ipv6 will become the basic Internet-working protocol.
+Since the number of network applications that IPv4 currently supports is enormous, and the porting procedure will cost much in terms of money and time, the only applicable solution that will lead to a global dominance of IPv6 is the coexistence of IPv4 and IPv6 for a reasonable period of time.
+In a mixed situation, where both protocols co-exist, communication between IPv4 hosts over an IPv6 network, IPv6 hosts over an IPv4 network and IPv6 host and an IPv4 host must be achievable.